The City Of Joy – Top 10 Places to visit in Kolkata

 Places to visit in Kolkata

 Ferry boat crosses the Hooghly River nearby the Howrah Bridge in Kolkata.
-To use the ferry is the easy, fast and cheap way how to cross the Hooghly River.
+Using the ferry is the easy, fast, and cheap way to cross the Hooghly River.

-For those who want to drown their body and soul in purity, a sanctum should definitely visit Dakshineshwar located on the banks of Hooghly River and Kalighat in the suburbs of Anami Sangha.
+For those who want to drown their body and soul in purity, a sanctum should visit Dakshineshwar, located on the banks of the Hooghly River and Kalighat in the suburbs of Anami Sangha.

 These are two prominent Hindu temples in the city where the deity worshipped is ‘Ma Kali’ or goddess Kali.
 These temples are flooded with pilgrims throughout the year.